Resources

 I was challenged when:

 As much as Ross’s application gives you a chance to shine, you need to be thoughtful about which prompts collectively enable you to show off both the best and the most of you.
 So, an important step in developing your Ross essays happens well before you actually start writing them.
-Identify which themes and/or stories you want to communicate throughout your application and then consider how you can share them via some combination of the prompts you select and the resume bullet you highlight.
+Identify which themes and/or stories you want to communicate throughout your application and then consider how you can share them via some combination of the prompts you select.
 In tandem, ensure that with each prompt, the admissions committee learns something new about you.
 For example, imagine you are a management consultant focused on technology.
 You also volunteer at your local community theater, and you have been an amateur horse rider all your life.
-You would not want all three of your responses (Groups 1 and 2 of Part 1, plus Part 2) to discuss a different work engagement from your management consulting role!
+You would most likely not want both of your responses to discuss a different work engagement from your management consulting role!
 Unless those work experiences are so meaningful and distinct, ignoring the other elements of who you are would squander an opportunity to provide a full representation your candidacy.

-When crafting your responses for Parts and 1 and 2, keep in mind the concept of “balance.”
+When crafting your responses, keep in mind the concept of “balance.”
 Use specific, vivid details to ensure that your reader understands the context of what you are sharing and can clearly imagine your world.
 However, to optimize the allotted word count, include only the details that are critical to your overall story.
 Build out an anecdote that has a beginning, middle, and end; you need each of these to give your reader a sense of completion.
 And to conclude, use your final sentence to reflect on the “so what” aspect of the experience you just shared.
 What did you learn from it?
 How did you grow?
 What were the results?

-There is no “right” answer for any of the prompts in Part 1 or Part 2, so remember to think expansively about your experiences both in and outside of the workplace.
+There is no “right” answer for these prompts, so remember to think expansively about your experiences both in and outside of the workplace.
 What is most important is that Ross gets a sense of who you are and what you will bring as a member of its community.

 To learn more about how to relate an experience in an essay, watch our video “How to Tell a Great Story in Your MBA Essays,” which covers all the critical elements of storytelling, including “show, don’t tell.”

-Part 3 of the Ross application is all about your career goals and what you hope to do upon graduating with your MBA.
-You are given 175 words in which to discuss just your short-term career goals, which is quite a lot as far as business school applications go.
+Part 2 of the Ross application is all about your career goals and what you hope to do upon graduating with your MBA.
+You are given 150 words in which to discuss just your short-term career goals, which is quite a lot as far as business school applications go.
 Perhaps Ross invites such a lengthy submission so you have plenty of room in which to convince the admissions committee that your decision to apply to business school is not a knee-jerk reaction but a highly intentional decision, driven by what inspires you and where you see an opportunity to create impact.
-In addressing the second prompt (“Why is this the right short-term career goal for you?”), think about your experiences to date that have influenced your vision for your future, what business problem you want to solve, and what skills and/or knowledge you have that will enable your success once you are in that near-term role.
+In addressing the “why” part of the prompt, think about your experiences to date that have influenced your vision for your future, what business problem you want to solve, and what skills and/or knowledge you have that will enable your success once you are in that near-term role.